 - Typically 3000-4000 joules, delivered through 15-20 min treatment

-- Defocused beam (approx. 4-5 cm) is applied to specific points, targeting the inflammation (and pain) source.
+- A defocused beam (approx. 4-5 cm) is applied to specific points, targeting the inflammation (and pain) source.

-- The laser is set to high power laser therapy program, that delivers maximum continuous laser power for several minutes.
+- The laser is set to a high-power laser therapy program, that delivers maximum continuous laser power for several minutes.
 Intermediate area massage is needed to increase blood flow and allow excess heat to dissipate.

 - Treatment is repeated 4-5 times once a week.

 The Berylas 980nm foot laser is commonly used as a final step in the procedure, to accurately burn remaining tissue/ leftover infected cells; the laser’s intense power is able to vaporize viruses and destroy infected cells.
 The advantage of the Berylas podiatry laser is that it doesn’t cause extensive tissue damage, its precision optical handpieces are designed to target only very small areas and allow for superior precision and minimal tissue damage (as well as faster healing).

 Coagulation is a non-ablative treatment, achieved by applying focused laser radiation, which dries the wart by coagulating its capillaries; laser radiation eradicates the Papilloma virus since laser radiation causes intense heat at a sub-dermis level.
 The dried tissue will separate from the healthy tissue underneath and fall off during the following days.
 In some cases, blistering may appear, which promotes the healing process.

 - The Berylas 980nm foot laser is extremely effective in coagulating small lesions, as its infrared radiation effectively absorbs hemoglobin (and oxyhemoglobin).
 The treatment is done with an optical handpiece that precisely focuses the laser beam spot to absorb the lesion.